Nicodona/printf/README.md

-## printf Function for C
+## printf function something
-this is a printf function witha header file and C code
+it displays datea to the standard output it can display strings charaters intergers floats and decimals depending on specified symbols